nodeshift/web-application-reference/docs/front-end/web-performance.md

 **Code**:
     **Page Weight**: Render blocking, broken and uncompressed JavaScript and CSS files cause significant dips in performance.
 If the page is not optimized, and we have heavy JS scripts loading right at the start it will take longer for the browser to download it on client side.
     **File Types & Images size**: A general rule of thumb is that the larger your file sizes are and the more files you have to load on a page/ website, the longer it will take to load in the browser.
 Minification of code and optimizing image formats and sizes have worked well in our experience to alleviate these issues.
 It is also important to serve scaled-down images for mobile devices to reduce data consumption in turn improving load times.
 The size, number and file type play a vital role in website performance in general.
+    **Excessive redirects**: A plethora of redirects could be detrimental to a site's performance adding latency to the overall page load time.
+The impact will be seen clearly in the Time to First Byte (TTFB).

 **Not leveraging browser caching**:
     **Network conditions / Latency**: The amount of time it takes to transfer information over the network from the client to the server can directly impact performance.
 CDN or network issues between source and end user end up slowing down the site speed.
 Furthermore, bottle necked outbound connections from the site itself and if the site is fetching data from multiple sources result in performance degradation.
 Bandwidth limitations could directly affect the speed as well.